concordion/concordion-website/_posts/2017-07-19-runners-driver.md

 ## Advantages of using Runners and Drivers
 By separating drivers and runners, you achieve a high degree of reuse.

 It is important to never include test logic in the Application Drivers, otherwise your Driver becomes tied to the particular test runner framework that you are using.
-Similarly don’t expose driver specifics to the test layer - for example, you should return Strings or domain objects rather than return WebElements.
+Similarly don’t expose driver specifics to the test layer - for example, you should return `Strings` or domain objects rather than return `WebElements`.

 With the right level of abstraction, you minimise the changes required to test code when the application changes - with the goal of only needing one change to test code for each application change.
 As the organisation grows a library of drivers, you are able to capitalise upon the work of others to quickly create new tests.